B2B Professionals Shaking Hands

 Headley Media team member speaking in a meeting

-The most engaging content is that which is actively helping prospects, so make sure what you're sending out is education-led.
+The most engaging content is that which is actively helping prospects, so make sure your lead nurturing content is education-led.

 Focus on providing value – for example, with case studies and research – and don't give them any product or sales talk until they’re more warmed up and further down the funnel.
 You need to build awareness of your brand first, positioning yourself as an indispensable source of credible and trustworthy information (no pressure).